-A. Design
+5.1.
+Design

 The SnuCL runtime creates a scheduler thread per user process, but the default scheduler thread statically maps the incoming commands to the explicitly chosen target device-that is, manual scheduling.
 MultiCL is our extension of the SnuCL runtime, with the added functionality of automatic command queue scheduling support to OpenCL programs.
-MultiCL's design is depicted in the left portion of Figure 1.
-The user's command queues that are created with the SCHED_OFF flag will be statically mapped to the chosen device, whereas those that have the SCHED_AUTO flag are automatically scheduled by MultiCL.
-Further, the user-specified context property (e.g., AUTO_FIT) determines the scheduling algorithm for the pool of dynamically mapped command queues.
+MultiCL's design is depicted in the left portion of Fig. 1.
+The user's command queues that are created with the SCHED\OFF flag are statically mapped to the chosen device, whereas those that have the SCHED\AUTO flag are automatically scheduled by MultiCL.
+Further, the user-specified context property (e.g., AUTO\FIT) determines the scheduling algorithm for the pool of dynamically mapped command queues.
 Once a user queue is mapped to the device, its commands are issued to the respective device-specific queue for final execution.